Former Gov. Pat Quinn unveils official portrait

 The portrait painted by Illinois artist William T. Chambers features Quinn standing in front of a desk, surrounded by pictures of his parents and family members, while holding a Bible.
 An image of Abraham Lincoln is framed behind him.
 Other items include a baseball with a plaque that reads 2005 — an homage to the Chicago White Sox World Series win.

-During the ceremony, Quinn joked that he was offered to put “found items” in the portrait and he chose to include 44 of them.
+During the ceremony, Quinn joked that he was told he could put “found items” in the portrait and he chose to include 44 of them.

 He spoke of expanding healthcare coverage, signing the marriage equality law and abolishing the death penalty — all depicted in the portrait as well.